 \subsection{Experimental Results}

 We conduct quantitative (\Cref{tab:1}) and qualitative analysis (\Cref{fig:qualitative_analysis}) on whether the modifications are effective.
-We use three metrics, Correctness, Completeness, and Quality, which are widely used in road extraction tasks \cite{wang2016new} Further, we also evaluate on various road types (\Cref{tab:2}) to verify to check the method's robustness.
-We choose four random road maps per each road type: Straight, Curvy, T-junction, and Intersection, where the latter three types are known to be challenging for post-processing methods.
+We use three metrics, Correctness, Completeness, and Quality, which are widely used in road extraction tasks \cite{wang2016new}.
+Further, we also evaluate on various road types (\Cref{tab:2}) to verify the method's robustness.
+We choose four random road maps per each road type: Straight, Curvy, T-junction, and Intersection, where the latter three types are known to be challenging for existing post-processing methods \cite{app12125873, rs13081417}.

-\Cref{tab:1} demonstrates the performance impact on various modifications: GLCRC being the architectural and GLCRC+L being the training loss modifications.
+\Cref{tab:1} shows the performance impact on various modifications: GLCRC being the architectural and GLCRC+L being the training loss modifications.
 We can clearly observe that our approach shows the best image quality in the road geometry inpainting problem.
 Furthermore, \Cref{fig:qualitative_analysis} shows the effectiveness of our method on various road types, implying that it understands underlying road geometries to reconstruct the road location.

-We also compare and evaluate the modifications on separate road types qualitatively (\Cref{fig:comp_result}) and quantitatively (\Cref{tab:2}). \Cref{fig:comp_result} demonstrates that complex road shapes such as multiple T-junction areas and irregular curvy roads are successfully handled via our method.
-Even though architectural changes can improve the overall road shapes, one has to employ perceptual loss and RaLSGAN loss to enhance the smoothness and the sharpness of roads.
+We also compare the model and loss modifications on separate road types qualitatively (\Cref{fig:comp_result}) and quantitatively (\Cref{tab:2}). \Cref{fig:comp_result} demonstrates that complex road shapes such as multiple T-junction areas and irregular curvy roads are successfully handled via our method.
+Even though architectural changes can improve the overall road shapes, one also has to employ perceptual loss and RaLSGAN loss to enhance the smoothness and the sharpness of roads.
 Further, \Cref{tab:2} indicates that ours shows superior performance in all the complex road types and evaluation metrics.